Mikaela/mikaela.github.io/pages/browser-extensions.markdown

   out as the problem if something doesn't work on my computers as due to the previously mentioned bug I am mainly using it on Firefox.

+#### SSDs

+This information is from [Arch Wiki on Firefox tweaks](https://wiki.archlinux.org/index.php/Firefox/Tweaks)

+* `browser.cache.disk.enable` to `false` to only cache to RAM.
+* (`browser.cache.memory.enable` to `true` which should be default)
+* `browser.sessionstore.interval` to `600000` in order to only store open session every ten minutes (instead of 15 seconds) in case of crashes.
+    * alternatively `browser.sessionstore.resume_from_crash` to `false` to not store the session data for crash recovery at all.
+I think this may be the more healthy option with all the information flood and dozens of tabs.

+Why?

+> Every object loaded (html page, jpeg image, css stylesheet, gif banner) is saved in the Firefox cache for future use without the need to download it again.
+It is estimated that only a fraction of these objects will be reused, usually about 30%.
+This because of very short object expiration time, updates or simply user behavior (loading new pages instead of returning to the ones already visited).
+The Firefox cache is divided into memory and disk cache and the latter results in frequent disk writes: newly loaded objects are written to memory and older objects are removed.

+> Firefox stores the current session status (opened urls, cookies, history and form data) to the disk on a regular basis.
+It is used to recover a previous session in case of crash.
+The default setting is to save the session every 15 seconds, resulting in frequent disk access.

+and this is the reason why Firefox is at times accused of killing SSDs.

 ## Passwords

 * [Firefox: Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/)